huckmon/dockerwithjava/README.md

 In the case that you are running this for a minecraft modpack server, I recommend not running detached for the initial server launch as the initial launch takes much longer than subsequent launches.

-If you're having issues and your not awfully experience with docker-compose (like I was), please check out Docker's Compose file 3 reference documentation found [here](https://docs.docker.com/compose/compose-file/compose-file-v3/).
-This has
+If you're having issues and your not awfully experience with docker-compose (like I was), please check out Docker's Compose file 3 reference documentation found here (https://docs.docker.com/compose/compose-file/compose-file-v3/).
+This documentation has helped me a lot when I was starting out.

 ## Running a command on container startup without exec'ing into the container